 - Use unsweetened cacao or cocoa powder; either works fine!

-- Using Protein Smoothie Boost will give you 10 extra grams of protein, turning this smoothie into a complete meal.
+- Using homemade protein powder will give you 10 extra grams of protein, turning this smoothie into a complete meal.

 - Bananas give this smoothie creaminess + sweetness, yet you can swap it out with avocado + maple syrup, avocado + date or cauliflower + maple syrup.